Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 Total time: 40 minutes (including chilling time)

-Coleslaw is a vegetable salad with main ingredients like fresh green cabbage, red cabbage, and carrots.
+Coleslaw is a well-known vegetable side dish with main ingredients like fresh green cabbage, red cabbage, and carrots.
 Hence, it’s typically crunchy.
 There are two versions of this salad, creamy or vinegar.
 This recipe will bring the latter to you.

 Featuring apple cider vinegar, this coleslaw comes with a tangy, sweet, refreshing, and light taste.
 It’s also quick to make.
 But you do need to let it chill for 20 minutes, so remember this when you prepare your meal.